bernie724/archi/README.md

 ### Purpose
 A personal set of scripts to automate (very little interaction) the installation of Arch Linux as a Desktop System *archi*.

 I am moving systems away from distro package managers (as much as I can) to be more nimble as an operator, in so creating clean modular deployments, and maintaining such systems with an intelligent administrative experience (IAE).
 I rely heavily on flatpak (seems to be a thing) for this deployment.
-Arch seemed to be a good fit for the type of experince I am looking for.

 I have nothing to do with Arch Linux or flatpak for that matter, this is for my personal use.